-1) SCDOT has verified that the project is authorized under the USACE 404 Nationwide 3 permit.
+1) USACE 404 permit shall be the responsibility of SCDOT.
 The contractor is only allowed minor deviations in the structure's configuration or filled area, including those changes in materials, construction techniques, or current construction codes or safety standards that are necessary to replace the bridge and approaches.

-2) The contractor will be required to minimize possible water quality impacts through implementation of construction Best Management Practices (BMP), reflecting policies contained in 23 CFR 650B and the Department's Supplemental Specifications on Seeding and Erosion Control Measures (Latest Edition).
-Other measures including seeding, silt fences, sediment basins, etc., as appropriate, will be implemented during construction to minimize impacts to Water Quality.
+2) The contractor will be required to minimize possible water quality impacts through implementation of construction Best Management Practices (BMP), reflecting policies contained in 23 CFR 650B and the Department's Supplemental Specifications on Seeding and Erosion Control Measures (Latest